felixbennett/felixbennett/README.md

     <h3>Notes 📝</h3>
     <a> Contact me on discord: felixisweird#9825, or join my discord! <br></a>
     <br>
-    <h3> Tools and Skills! 🔨 </h3>
+    <h3> Tools and Skills! 🔨 <h3>
       <br>
     <a href="https://code.visualstudio.com/">Visual Studio Code</a>
-      <h4> This is my favourite IDE as it has lots of room for extension and documentation and is extremely stable </h4>
+      <h4> This is my favourite IDE as it has l-ots of room for extension and documentation and is extremely stable </h4>
     <a href="https://replit.com/">Replit</a>
       <h4> This is a great tool.
 I use it to host some websites and projects, and it is good for collaboration. </h4>
     <a href="https://www.javascript.com/">JavaScript</a>